 If the remainder is more than the maximum federal SSI rate for an individual, $794, then you will receive only $794.
 (Note that these calculations would change if your state adds a state supplement to the SSI payment.)

 Here are a few examples to give you an idea of whether your husband or wife's income might make you ineligible for SSI.

 Say your wife makes $2,500 per month at her job and has no other income, and you have no other income and no children.
-About $1,200 per month of your wife's income will be deemed to you (according to the above guidelines).
-Subtracting that amount from the couple's SSI rate of $1,066 leaves you with nothing.
+You have been approved for SSI.
+Only $1,208 per month of your wife's income will be deemed to you (($2,500-$85)/2).
+Subtracting that amount from the couple's SSI rate of $1,191 would leave you with nothing.
 You would not be eligible for SSI because of your wife's income.

 Your husband makes $1,300 per month through work, and you have two minor children living with you.
-Only about $200 of your husband's income will be deemed to you.
-Subtracting this amount from the couple's maximum SSI payment of $1,048 would give you about $848 in SSI, in theory.
-However, you can never get more than the $710 federal maximum for SSI (unless there is a state supplement), so your monthly payment would be $710.
-You can see here that because of your children, your husband's income isn't deemed to you at all.
+You don't have any income of your own (($1,300-$397-$397-$85)/2).
+Only $210.50 of your husband's income will be deemed to you.
+Subtracting this amount from a couple's maximum SSI payment of $1,191 would give you about $980.50 in SSI, in theory.
+However, you can't get more than the $794 federal maximum for SSI (unless there is a state supplement), so your monthly payment would be $794.
+You can see here that because of your children, your husband's income isn't actually deemed to you at all.

-Note that these are rough calculations for the purpose of illustration; the SSA's formula can get a bit more complicated, particularly if you and/or your spouse has earned income and unearned income, or any impairment-related work expenses.
+Note that these are rough calculations for the purpose of illustration; the SSA's formula can get a bit more complicated, particularly if you also have earned income or you or your spouse also has unearned income, or any impairment-related work expenses.
 In addition, the calculations change in states that add on a supplementary payment to SSI.
 For more information, see our article on the state supplementary payment for SSI.